RocketChat/docs-old/resources/frequently-asked-questions/Cloud Faqs.md

 <summary>How can I reactivate my workspace after the trial has expired?</summary>

-If your trial has expired, and you didn’t manage to add your payment method to continue your subscription, navigate to Payment methods in your Cloud Console ([cloud.rocket.chat](https://cloud.rocket.chat)) -> click **Add payment method** (top right corner) to add your card (credit/debit card is the only payment method we accept at the moment).
+If your trial has expired, and you didnÃÂ¢ÃÂÃÂt manage to add your payment method to continue your subscription, navigate to Payment methods in your Cloud Console ([cloud.rocket.chat](https://cloud.rocket.chat)) -> click **Add payment method** (top right corner) to add your card (credit/debit card is the only payment method we accept at the moment).

 <img src="../../.gitbook/assets/add_payment_method (1) (1) (1).png" alt="" data-size="original">